 She pointed her finger towards the Bhangarh palace ruins located further inside the complex but didn’t comment.
 I have no clue as to why she didn’t commit.
 Maybe she didn’t want to talk about it or maybe she was not sure about the existence of Ghosts.
 Yet another theory is that maybe she has had some frightful experience in Bhangarh Fort.
 We can only guess!

 She pulled out another chillum and started smoking, I understood its time to leave!

-Village people are quite content and happy even in the adverse situations.
-They are God fearing and follow religious & social rituals which often drain their financial resources.
+Village people are quite content and happy even in adverse situations.
+They are God-fearing and follow religious & social rituals which often drain their financial resources.
 They are quite simple and accepts the situations as their destiny!

 So the question of ghosts at Bhangarh Fort is still open with no conclusive answers.
-Many people claim to have seen or experienced paranormal activities in Bhangarh Fort but the reality is that most such claims are bluff and there are no substantial evidences to back-up.
+Many people claim to have seen or experienced paranormal activities in Bhangarh Fort but the reality is that most of them are bluff and there is no substantial evidence to back-up.
 Do you have any experience to share?
 If you are planning to visit Bhangarh Fort don’t forget to read Bhangarh Fort Guide